-Think about it: Do you know anyone who was a well-settled, well-adjusted expert after three months at a new company?
+Think about it: Do you know anyone who was a well-settled, well-adjusted expert after three months at a new organization?
 According to research from Gallup, it typically takes about 12 months for employees to reach their full performance potential.
-If you want them to be more productive faster, they need additional onboarding.